Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 8. Sally The Sea Slug

-Sally the Sea Slug is a unique and colorful addition to any free crochet ocean toys patterns collection.
+Sally the Sea Slug is a unique and colorful addition to any ocean toy designs collection.
 This pattern features a plump body with playful antennae and a bright color palette inspired by real nudibranchs.
 The designer uses simple stitches but achieves an impressive look through color changes and strategic shaping.
 If you are new to color changes, our yarn color changing guide will help you get clean transitions.

 Get the Free Sea Slug Pattern on Ravelry